dominik-pichler/Review_me_if_you_can/README.md

 ####  Embeddings Results

 ## 2. Logic Based Reasoning on the KG
+After testing the effectiveness of the TransE Embeddings, logical queries have been developed and executed to answer the analytics questions proposed in the introduction:

-- A list of cleaning personal that is linked to the best/worst customer experiences.
+### 1. List of cleaning personal that is linked to the best/worst customer experiences:
+For this purpose, I identified the following logical query:
 ```cypher
     // Match cleaning personnel and their associated reviews and emotions
     MATCH (r:Reinigungsmitarbeiter)<-[:CLEANED_BY]-(b:Booking)-[:HAS_REVIEW]->(rev:Review)-[:HAS_EMOTION]->(em:Emotion)